lawrennd/old_talks/_mlphysical/inference-decision.md

 ---
-title: "Inference"
+title: "Probabilistic Numerics"
-abstract: "In this lecture we will talk about inference over latent variables.
-We will try to provide an intuitive explanation to how we can interpret the marginal likelihood and highlight some of the challenges with approximative inference."
+abstract: "In this lecture we will talk about probabilistic inference and decision making."
 author:
 - given: Carl Henrik
   family: Ek